Buttermilk Baked Chicken

 In a small, shallow pan, mix together the corn flake crumbs, Parmesan cheese, thyme and salt.
 You can purchase crushed corn flakes in the baking aisle of your grocery store, or make your own.
 It’s up to you.
 I’ll take the shortcut and buy mine :-)

-Remove each piece of chicken from the marinade allowing any excess to drip back into the bowl.
+Remove each piece of chicken from the marinade allowing the excess to drip back into the bowl.
 Dredge with the corn flake mixture pressing the mixture firmly onto the chicken to help it adhere.

 Place the prepared chicken pieces on the wire rack.
 Cook for 45 minutes or until golden brown and crispy.
 Remove from the oven and let rest for 5 to 10 minutes.